githubmave/Sprint1-ko-wai-koe-2/michael-khu.md

-Where I grew up: Blenheim, NZ
+Where I grew up: Thailand
-Where my family is from: New Zealand
+Where my family is from: Thailand
-My name: Zoe Claasen
+My name: Michael Khu